by Danny Goldfield

 Driving later that night, inspired by Rana’s simple prescription to make the world safe by getting to know neighbors better, I was struck by the idea to photograph a child from every country on earth and find them all living in New York City.

-In September of 2011, Rana was a guest of mine in New York City.
-Together we attended an opening of the NYChildren exhibition at the so-called Ground Zero Mosque.
-Rana cut the ribbon to open the show he had inspired, hugged me, and said, “Danny, I love you.”
+In September of 2011, Rana was a guest of mine in New York City to attend the opening of an NYChildren exhibition at the so-called Ground Zero Mosque.
+With media cameras rolling and flashing, Rana cut the ceremonial red ribbon to open the show that his good will inspired.